PRIVACY POLICY

-KINTO respects your privacy and wants you to know how your information will be handled and used.
+We, Toyota Financial Services Corporation (referred to herein collectively as “we”, “our” or “us”), respects your privacy and wants you to know how your Personal Information, as defined below, will be handled and used.

-Please read this Privacy Policy carefully to understand how we will treat the Personal Information collected through our websites.
-As part of our effort to transition Toyota from an automotive company to a mobility one, we intend to add additional functions and features to our website, so be sure to check back for any updates to this Policy.
-We will indicate at the top of the Policy when it was most recently updated.
+Please read this Policy carefully to understand how we will treat your Personal Information collected through our websites.
+As part of our efforts to transform Toyota from an automotive company to a mobility company, we intend to add additional functions and features to our websites, so be sure to check back for any updates to this Policy.
+We will indicate at the top of this Policy when it was most recently updated.

 Identity of the Controller

-As the controller, this Privacy Policy applies to processing undertaken where we are the organization that determines why and how your Personal Information is processed and is otherwise required under applicable law to provide notice of any processing undertaken.
+This Policy applies to the processing undertaken where we, as the controller, determines why and how your Personal Information is processed.

-Our representative in the European Economic Area is
+Our representative in the European Economic Area and United Kingdom are

 Definition of Personal Information